 Your opinion or preference

-The brain aneurysm team performs hundreds of surgeries each year, using the most advanced equipment and technologies available to achieve excellent outcomes.
-Stanford Hospital & Clinics neuroradiologists have been pioneers in developing safer, more effective endovascular therapies for more than 25 years.
+Our brain aneurysm team performs hundreds of surgeries each year, using the most advanced equipment and technologies available to achieve excellent outcomes.
+Stanford's neuroradiologists have been pioneers in developing safer, more effective endovascular therapies for more than 25 years.

 Pipeline flow diversion

-In some cases, the placement of a tiny tube, called a stent, or a balloon is needed to ensure safe coil placement.
+Place a tiny tube, called a stent, or a balloon to ensure safe coil placement (in some cases).

-If the structure of the brain aneurysm is wider, then a pipeline stent will be inserted inside to reconstruct a new wall for the artery so blood cannot fill it.
+If the structure of the brain aneurysm is wider, then we will insert a pipeline stent inside to reconstruct a new wall for the artery so blood cannot fill it.